 If you have a queued job that you think is likely to fail and need to be corrected and re-submitted, you can create a job-specific start reservation.
 When you submit the job, set its create_resv_from_job attribute to True using the -W option to qsub:

+'''

-qsub ... -Wcreate_resv_from_job=true
+qsub ... -Wcreate resv from job=true

+'''

 For example, to create a job-specific start reservation for the job whose script is named myscript.sh: